shadiaduery/US_cities_transportation_C02emissions/README.md

 **LOAD**: We loaded our three tables into Postgres using the query window and writing the code to create and populate the code.
 Before adding the data to the tables in our schema, we used QuickDBD to map our tables and keys.

+We realized after a couple test queries that we would like to go a little deeper to find the sectors/users of this energy.
+Another issue that we ran into was that with our current datasets, there aren't clear connections between the tables to create primary keys.
+This can be addressed in Project #3 when we determine exactly what questions we are answering and what data we will need to process.

 **GROUP SUMMARY**:
-We worked together on a group for 90% of this project - we were extremely efficient with our time by having one person share their screen and then we all talked through the problems and the data cleaning.
+We worked together as a group for 90% of this project - we were extremely efficient with our time by having one person share their screen and then we all talked through the problems and the data cleaning and that's why there are only a few commits from a couple people.

 ## Tools:
 - QuickDBD
 - Jupyter Notebooks
 - Postgres DB

 ## Key Terms:
 - Energy "Price" =  The average electricity rate is 13.19 cents per kilowatt hour (kWh).
 The average price a residential customer in the United States pays for electricity is 13.31 cents per kWh.